Back to Creator Lab

 The Psychology Behind Selling in DMs

 This is the part that separates $500/month chatters from $5,000/month chatters.
 Chatting isn't about typing fast or picking the right emoji.
 It's psychology.
 I always tell new chatters: read Influence by Robert Cialdini before your first shift.
+And if you watched the session breakdown above, you saw every one of these principles in action.
 Every principle in that book applies directly to DM sales.
 For specific conversation techniques, check our chatting strategy guide.

 Flowchart showing three fan states — Buying, Relationship, and Time-waster — with the correct chatter action for each state